bitextor/bitextor/docs/README.md

   After extracting heritrix, [configure](https://github.com/internetarchive/heritrix3/wiki/Heritrix%20Configuration) it and [run](https://github.com/internetarchive/heritrix3/wiki/Running%20Heritrix%203.0%20and%203.1) the web interface.
   This dependency is also not mandatory (in Docker it is located at `/home/docker/heritrix-3.4.0-SNAPSHOT`).

-* [Optional] **Protobuf** and **CLD3**
+* [Optional] **Protobuf**

   CLD3 (Compact Language Detector v3), is a language identification model that can be used optionally during preprocessing.
 It is also a requirement for PDFExtract and [Linguacrawl](https://github.com/transducens/linguacrawl).
-The requirements for installation are the following:
+CLD3 needs `protobuf` to work, the requirements for installation are the following:

   ```bash
   # Install protobuf from official repository: https://github.com/protocolbuffers/protobuf/blob/master/src/README.md